-Robertson School t-shirts come in two colours, sapphire blue and navy blue.
-T-shirts are available for purchase at the office starting on Monday September 10th, for a cost of \$8.00.
-Long sleeve shirts, sweatshirts and zip up hoodies with the Robertson logo will be available for order later in the fall.
+T-shirts and tank tops are available for purchase at the office starting on Monday, September 9th, for a cost of \$8.00-12.00.
+Specialty items (sweatshirts, baseball tee, athletic shirts and Grade 5 Grad hoodies) will be available for order later in the fall.

-BEHAVIOR EXPECTATIONS AT ROBERTSON
+BEHAVIOUR EXPECTATIONS AT ROBERTSON

-Effective Behaviour Support
+Positive Behaviour Support

-A consistent approach to behavior by school staff, students and parents will result in students knowing and following behavioral expectations at Robertson Elementary School.
+A consistent approach to behaviour by school staff, students and parents will result in students knowing and following behavioural expectations at Robertson Elementary School.

-The teacher makes expectations clear; models appropriate behavior and attitudes, reinforces correct behavior and is alert to the student who needs assistance.
-We will help our students remember our school expectations by teaching the expectations of the school behavior matrix, by teaching appropriate social skills and using the 3 R's (Respect Self, Respect Other and Respect this Place).
+The teacher encourages our students to demonstrate positive behaviours at school by teaching the expectations of the SOAR behaviour matrix.
+Teachers reinforce appropriate social skills by using the 3 R's (Respect Self, Respect Other and Respect this Place).

 The student is aware, understands and follows expectations to help maintain a safe and appropriate learning environment.
-Students model appropriate behaviors for others in the school.
+Students model appropriate behaviours for others in the school.

-The parent supports school expectations and models behaviors and attitudes conducive to their child's learning.
+The parent supports school expectations and models behaviours and attitudes conducive to their child's learning.